Retrospected/app.picnic/APPSTORE.md

 ## CHANGELOG

-### 2.2.0
+### 2.2.1

-- Added triggers for the begin and end of the announced time frame of delivery
+- Fixed stupid typo in the Dutch translation

 ## Donate
 Feel free to donate if you like the app :-)